 - Outside Linemen: They basically set up the cables that travel from power plants to various homes and buildings.
 You must have seen such electricians standing high up on telephone poles and laying think long cables on the sides of the roads.

-- Telecommunications Electricians: They basically lay the cables that are important for all types of communications that includes computer, telephone, and local area network wiring.
+- Telecommunications Electricians: They basically lay the cables that are important for all types of communications that includes computer, telephone, and local area network wiring often using a local Telecoms Procurement company.

 The Job Responsibilities of an Electrician